HEFCE Learning Gain – £100,000 Award

 Paul Murray, Anne Bentley, Paul Warwick and Sheran Murray (Student Counselling/CSF/Careers Counsellor) - Building student resilience: a self-leadership approach.

 Anne Plessis, Mark Farnworth and Alison Stokes (School of Biological and Marine Sciences/School of Geography) - The role of teacher-student relationships in supporting student engagement and lecturer motivation.

-Ismini Vasileiou, John Eales, Carolyn Gentle and Craig Banyard (School of Computing, Electronics and Mathematics/University PALS Coordinator/ PALS Leader) - Peer Assisted Learning Scheme (PALS) for Mature Students.
+Ismini Vasileiou, John Eales, Carolyn Gentle and Craig Banyard (School of Engineering, Computing and Mathematics/University PALS Coordinator/PALS Leader) - Peer Assisted Learning Scheme (PALS) for Mature Students.

 Asiya Khan, Richard Pemberton and Priska Schoenborn (School of Engineering/TLS) - Delivering Impact via Student Research: Sharing Best Practice.

-Charlotte Braungardt, Alison Stokes, Paul Warwick and Claire Guy (SoGEES/CSF/CES) - Research-led curriculum innovation to enhance core employability attributes for Enivronmental Science graduates.
+Charlotte Braungardt, Alison Stokes, Paul Warwick and Claire Guy (SoGEES/CSF/CES) - Research-led curriculum innovation to enhance core employability attributes for Environmental Science graduates.

-UPSU with TLS and School Partners - An investigation into how course representative contribute to the student experience: espoused theory versus lived experiences.
+UPSU with TLS and School Partners - An investigation into how course representative contributes to the student experience: espoused theory versus lived experiences.

 Employability CES/TLS/SoGEES and HPA Team - Employability Voices: a resource to promote and support employability to academics.